minhqto/MediMinder/README.md

 1. Download the repo
 2. Download expo on your mobile device and expo on your computer: https://facebook.github.io/react-native/docs/getting-started
 3. Check out the app!

+Current sprint: Enable firebase as a backend for Medi-Minder